 12. Lore

-Our main character is Lore Perseus, who has a family’s sadistic murder story which turns her back on the hunt’s promises of eternal glory.
-So her only mission was about humanity to stop the rise of new gods with the power and bring humanity to its knees.
+Our main character is Lore Perseus, who has a family’s sadistic murder story that turns her back on the hunt’s promises of eternal glory.
+So, her only mission was for humanity to stop the rise of new gods with power and bring humanity to its knees.
 The writing style of this book is cinematic.
 The book only covers seven days with a few different flashbacks to years ago.

 However, Alexandra Bracken did an excellent job balancing fast-paced action, dialogue, and character development.
-So it can be very easy when you’re writing a book based on conflict and violence, and it’s based around hand-to-hand combat.
+So, it can be very easy when you’re writing a book based on conflict and violence and hand-to-hand combat.
 My favorite thing about it was the extensive engagement with Greek mythology and the different plot twists.
 The ending is a bit rushed, but it’s often the way in young adult novels to rush the ending to hold the audience’s attention span.

 Author: Alexandra Bracken